 The three story building, once the estate’s carriage house, is now home to the museums’ office, library, extensive research files and photographs, paintings, and additional displays including an extraordinary collection of models of many of the steam vessels, both private and commercial, that once plied the waters of Moosehead Lake.

 The Lumbermen’s Museum showcases the history of timber harvesting in the Moosehead region from tools – axes, crosscut saws, pike poles, and Peaveys – to life in camp, to the highly dangerous river drives.
 The artifacts and photos on display detail the character of the industry over a period of more than one hundred years.

 The centerpiece of the Lumberman’s Museum is an impressive 30-foot Kennebec bateau that once plied the waters of the Roach River during the late days of theMoosehead Lake -Kennebec River log drives.

 The remaining building at the Eveleth-Crafts-Sheridan property is the Barn.
-New in 2019 will be the unveiling of a permanent exhibition titled “Moosehead’s Outdoor Heritage: A Sporting Paradise.”
+New in 2019 will be the unveiling of a permanent exhibition titled “Moosehead’s Outdoor Heritage.”
 Outdoors will tell the remarkable cultural heritage of Moosehead’s outdoors experience, from the guides who worked on Mt.
 Kineo to the history of the sporting economy that defines the Lake region, up through today.

 Gardens and Grounds